-Each December, the departments of Music, Campus Ministry, and Dance combine to present an interdenominational service of music, dance, scripture, and candlelight to a capacity crowd in the Church of Our Lady of Loretto.
+Each December, the Department of Music and Campus Ministry combine to present an interdenominational service of music, scripture, poetry, and candlelight to a capacity crowd in the Church of Our Lady of Loretto.
 Central to the ritual, which is based on the Anglican Christmas Eve service, is the assembly’s singing of traditional Advent and Christmas carols.
-The Saint Mary’s Women’s Choir, the Collegiate Choir, the Loretto Choir, Liturgical Dancers, and Moreau Chamber Ensemble participate.
+The Saint Mary’s Women’s Choir, the Collegiate Choir, the Loretto Choir, the Chapel Choir, and the Bell Ensemble participate.

-A Saint Mary’s holiday tradition, the annual Madrigal Dinner is a reenactment of a Renaissance-era holiday feast, replete with colorfully attired singers, instrumentalists, jugglers, a jester, and a lord of the manor.
+A Saint Mary’s holiday tradition, the annual Madrigal Dinner is a reenactment of a Renaissance-era holiday feast, replete with colorfully attired singers, instrumentalists, jugglers, a jester, a lord and lady of the manor, and several other characters.
 The Madrigal Singers are made up of students selected from the Saint Mary's Women's Choir.
+The performances feature an original play by Prof. Susan Baxter.
 Sodexho Food Service prepares a meal fit for a king, with each course introduced by trumpet fanfares and served by costumed waiters in the Regina North Lounge.
-Last year marked the 40th annual Madrigal Dinners, which featured new decor, music, dancing, and more.

 Presented on the first weekend of December, the four performances sell out far in advance.
+The 48th annual Dinners take place on December 4, 5, & 6, 2020.
 For ticket information, call the Saint Mary’s Box Office at (574) 284-4626.
 Go to Special Events for more information on the dinners.
-More on the upcoming event!

 The Saint Mary's Theatre produces a full-scale musical theatre production in conjunction with the Music Department every four years.
-To the right is a production photo of the stars of our April 2005 production of Rodgers and Hammerstein's "Cinderella."
-Past productions include "West Side Story," "Oklahoma!," "Gypsy," "Candide," "Into the Woods," and "The Secret Garden."
+To the right is a production photo of the stars of our production of Rodgers and Hammerstein's "Cinderella."
+Past productions include "West Side Story," "Oklahoma!," "Gypsy," "Candide," "Into the Woods," "The Secret Garden," and "Chicago."